 Effect of different bio-inoculants on crop growth of wheat

-Seed treatment with ZSB @10ml kg⁻¹ (Zinc solubilising bacteria) recorded the best growth performance of wheat across different phenological stages.
+Seed treatment with Zinc solubilising bacteria (ZSB) at 10ml kg⁻¹ recorded the best growth performance of wheat across different phenological stages.
 In contrast, the control treatment exhibited the lowest values regarding plant height whereas Azotobacter @ 10 ml kg⁻¹ seed treatment resulted in the lowest values for other growth parameters viz. no. of tillers, dry weight, crop growth rate (CGR) in wheat (Fig. 1-4).
 The positive response may be attributed to the ability of zinc-solubilizing bacteria to convert insoluble forms of zinc into plant-available forms, thereby improving enzymatic activity, photosynthesis, and overall metabolic processes.
 (Nitu et al., 2020).
-Biofertilizers promote plant growth by solubilizing phosphorus and zinc, fixing nitrogen, and improving the availability of essential macro- and micronutrients.
+Biofertilizers promote plant growth by solubilizing phosphorus and zinc, fixing nitrogen, and improving the availability of essential macro and micronutrients.

 The CGR of wheat is a critical parameter determining the overall yield and productivity of the crop.
 Enhanced CGR observed under ZSB inoculation indicates improved nutrient uptake and better physiological efficiency, particularly in zinc mobilization and utilization.
 The significant effect of bio-fertilizers applied singly for improving organic matter of rhizosphere soil was noteworthy in the form of carriers.
 Bio-inoculants not only support plant growth but also contribute to soil health.
 Patel et al., (2020) highlighted how inoculation improved soil microbial diversity and activity, resulting in better nutrient cycling.
 Healthy soil contributes to more robust wheat crops which is particularly relevant in the nutrient poor soils of North East India.